dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 * The component's constructor is invoked.
 * The constructors of DI services supplied to the component's constructor via the [`@inject`](xref:mvc/views/razor#inject) directive or the [`[Inject]` attribute](xref:blazor/fundamentals/dependency-injection#request-a-service-in-a-component) are invoked.

 An error in an executed constructor or a setter for any `[Inject]` property results in an unhandled exception and stops the framework from instantiating the component.
-If the app is a Blazor Server app, the circuit fails.
+If the app is operating over a SignalR connection, the circuit fails.
 If constructor logic may throw exceptions, the app should trap the exceptions using a [`try-catch`](/dotnet/csharp/language-reference/keywords/try-catch) statement with error handling and logging.

 ### Lifecycle methods

 During the lifetime of a component, Blazor invokes [lifecycle methods](xref:blazor/components/lifecycle).
-If any lifecycle method throws an exception, synchronously or asynchronously, the exception is fatal to a Blazor Server circuit.
+If any lifecycle method throws an exception, synchronously or asynchronously, the exception is fatal to a Blazor circuit.
 For components to deal with errors in lifecycle methods, add error handling logic.

 In the following example where <xref:Microsoft.AspNetCore.Components.ComponentBase.OnParametersSetAsync%2A> calls a method to obtain a product: